-Hurt is just one of the past-tense verbs that does not follow the usual rules.
+Hurt is just one of the past tense verbs that do not follow the usual rules.
 Knowing these words will help your spelling, talking, and understanding when reading.

-Before diving into more irregular examples, let's review some important concepts.
+Before diving into more irregular examples, review some important concepts.

 The tense of a verb lets you know when the action is happening.
 Past tense means that the action already happened.